|In-state Tuition (per semester hour, unless noted)||$261|

 Points of Distinction

-- Students achieve high pass rates on the state licensure exams for nursing, engineering, education, and counseling psychology.
+- Students achieve high pass rates on the state licensure exams for nursing, education and counseling psychology.

-- The honors program offers intellectually enriching opportunities for academically talented and motivated students.
+- The honors program, having accepted its largest class to date, offers intellectually enriching opportunities for academically talented and motivated students.

-STUDENTS AT THE University of Texas at Tyler enjoy a park-like campus with Harvey Lake at its center.
-Its 6,318 undergraduates pursue nursing, education, and business administration as the top three bachelor’s degree programs.
-The university also offers two doctoral programs in nursing and human resource development, and it incorporates trips abroad to integrate global content and real-world experiences.
+Nearly 7,000 undergraduates pursue nursing, mechanical engineering and kinesiology as the top three bachelor’s degree programs.
+UT Tyler also offers four doctoral programs in nursing, nursing practice, pharmacy and human resource development, and it incorporates trips abroad to integrate global content and real-world experiences.

 About 1,400 students live on campus in four residence facilities.
 Ornelas Hall, which houses the most freshmen, is conveniently adjacent to the Patriot Center fitness and recreation facility.
 The expanded university center offers multiple food options, including Chick-fil-A and Subway, as well as a Barnes & Noble university bookstore.
 Some students enjoy outdoor recreational adventures such as mountain biking, triathlons, skydiving, sailing and rock climbing.
 The Greek system represents a small percentage of The University of Texas at Tyler’s nearly 100 student organizations.
 Students also participate in organizations such as the Criminal Justice Student Association, Colleges Against Cancer, and the Black Student Association.
 Student athletes play on 17 men’s and women’s teams, competing in the NCAA Division III American Southwest Conference.